mirfan899/sppas/sppas/doc/06_scripting/63_python.md

 >(solution: ex01_hello_world.py).

 >*Practice*:
->add a function to print plosives and call it in the main function
+>Create a function to print plosives and call it in the main function
 >(solution: ex02_functions.py).

 ![Output of the second script](./etc/screenshots/python_idle_02.png)